kubev2v/forklift-operator/docs/development.md

 * [__OPM__](https://github.com/operator-framework/operator-registry/)
 * __Podman__ and __Docker__

-At a very minimum you will need three Quay repos to serve images related to operator development:
+Also, at a very minimum you will need **three Quay repos** to serve and store images related to operator development:

-* forklift-operator repo , stores operator images (ansible operator itself)
+* forklift-operator repo , operator images (ansible operator itself)
-* forklift-operator-bundle repo , stores operator bundle images (operator versions)
+* forklift-operator-bundle repo , operator bundle images (operator versions)
-* forklift-operator-index repo , stores index images and serves custom catalogs (index of versions)
+* forklift-operator-index repo , index images (index of operator versions)

 These repos must be publicly accessible and you must have enough permissions to push images with your Quay credentials.
-In most cases, your own organization (username) in Quay (i.e quay.io/<username>/<repo-name>) is sufficient and recommended.
+In most cases, your own organization (Quay username) in Quay is used (i.e quay.io/<username>/<repo-name>).
+This is the recommended setup for development.

 ## Opdev script

-The opdev helper script automates the process of building and publishing operator development builds.
+The opdev helper script automates the process of building, publishing and installing operator development builds.
 It simplifies the most common tasks that would be otherwise manually done using operator-sdk and rest of tooling needed to build and publish operators for testing purposes.
-Optionally, it can also deploy a development Forklift instance if desired.

 Usage: